Notes on the Geography of Sri Lanka: Nuwara Eliya

 A forested section of the road not yet widened (2005).

-As the road approaches Nuwara Eliya, tea meets another competitor: vegetables.
+As the road approaches Nuwara Eliya, tea meets a competitor: vegetables.

 This is where most of Sri Lanka's vegetables come from.